nak3/jgroups-wireshark-dissector/README.md

 **MEMO**: If you are not using wireshark 1.11.3, install it first.
 See the following Build and Install section.

+Just copy dissector files to your Wireshark global plugins directory.

     sudo cp -r jgroups-dissector /PATH/TO/YOUR/WIRESHARK/GLOBAL_PLUGIN/
     (eg. sudo cp -r jgroups-dissector /usr/local/lib/wireshark/plugins/1.11.3/)